kkoli-9528/aws-bootcamp-cruddur-2023023/journal/week0.md

 # Note:

-Use CLI Auto-promt to auto fill the cli command by pressing 'TAB' , to configure auto-prompt execute below aws cli command in your preferred terminal you want to use aws cki command:
+Use CLI Auto-promt to auto fill the cli command by pressing 'TAB' , to configure auto-prompt execute below aws cli command in your preferred terminal you want to use aws cli command:

 ``` aws --cli-auto-prompt ```